 It seems like the biggest tech trends of 2019 will primarily be based on significant changes and improvements to already existing technologies.
 Standalone VR is already a reality thanks to efforts by the companies behind the Oculus Go and Mirage Solo.
 However, it goes without saying that both of these, though very impressive, were quite feature-light and therefore confined within a certain niche.
 During CES 2019, Oculus hinted at a significant change with its demo of the Oculus Quest, a much more robust and feature-rich VR headset whose performance and the content library will be at par with that of the Rift.

-With Oculus’s heavy investment into the standalone VR space having attracted so much attention, it will not be long before other players in the space including Vive and Google also introduce some form of untethered VR experience with even better features than what was demoed at CES 2019.
+With Oculus’s heavy investment into the standalone VR space has attracted so much attention, it will not be long before other players in the space including Vive and Google also introduce some form of untethered VR experience with even better features than what was demoed at CES 2019.
 Google’s version may be one of the most interesting since the company already boasts of a pretty solid resource infrastructure.

 What is more exciting is the applications that these new standalone VR technologies will bring to the market, especially in the online gaming space.
 A possible scenario would be a player being able to experience the thrill of playing online poker in California from anywhere in the world through a VR headset.